-The fourth (and last) phase of the Espresso project is being developed on a land strip of 3,600 m2 located in Wola district in Warsaw at Jana Kazimierza Street, and is a continuation of Espresso I, II and III projects which were completed in 2014, in May and in December 2016, respectively.
-The fourth phase of this project will comprise a six-eight-storey, multi-family residential building with a total of 135 apartments and 11 commercial units and an aggregate floor space of 8,100 m2.
+The fourth (and last) stage of the Espresso project is being developed on a land strip located in the Wola district in Warsaw at Jana Kazimierza Street, and is a continuation of Espresso I, II and III projects which were completed in 2014, 2016 and 2016, respectively.
+The fourth stage of this project will comprise 135 apartments and 11 commercial units with an aggregate floor space of 8,100 m2.